Ticket and Hotel Packages for the RHS Chelsea Flower Show

 - Plan ahead: you can buy your catalogue, it is a lovely way to get all the information.
 It’s like having a list of all your Christmas presents before you open them, a great way to get in the mood!
 And there is a handy map inside to plan your day.

 - Local knowledge: A little goes a long way.
 For instance, the loos in Western Avenue often have shorter queues.
-[That's 2007 advice, I din't get that far last year - maybe someone can update us on this!]
+[That’s 2007 advice, I haven’t needed it since – maybe someone can update us on this!]

 - Water: Carry a couple of bottles to avoid shelling out for some overpriced bottled stuff of dubious provenance.